 Why choose to be an organ donor?

 Transplantation is now considered a standard medical treatment for a wide variety of conditions and the need is great.
-More than 108,000 Americans are waiting for a lifesaving transplant today.
+More than 106,000 Americans are waiting for a lifesaving transplant today.
+Sadly, approximately 20 times each day a man, woman or child dies for lack of an available organ.
 They are waiting for someone like you to say “yes” to donation.

 There are two options for organ donation: deceased donation and living donation.

-Deceased donation: You must register with the Ohio Donor Registry to legally authorize to donate your organs that could save up to eight lives.
-It’s often not comfortable to consider your own death.
-Did you know that less than 1% of registered donors actually qualify to donate upon their death?
+- Deceased Donation: anyone 16 years of age or older can register with the Ohio Donor Registry to legally authorize to be an organ donor.
+It’s not comfortable to consider your own death.
+But did you know that less than 1% of registered donors actually qualify to donate upon their death?
 This is because deceased donation only occurs when the donor passes away in a manner in which brain death occurs.
-Only about one out of hundred individuals in the United States will die through the process of brain death and have the potential for organ donation.
-This makes it more important that everyone speak up and say "yes" to organ donation.
+Only about one out of a hundred individuals in the United States will die through the process of brain death and have the potential for organ donation.
+Since this percentage is so small, it is vital that everyone speak up and say "yes" to organ donation.
 Learn more about deceased donation from Lifeline of Ohio.

 Consider organ donation and create a lasting legacy of life - be a Buckeye for LIFE!